-Additionally, we are in early stages of development with other product candidates.
-These product candidates will require significant costs to advance through the development stages.
+All of our product candidates we are developing independently will require significant costs to advance through the development stages.
 If such product candidates are advanced through clinical trials, the results of such trials may not support approval by the FDA or comparable foreign agencies.
 Even if approved, our products may not be commercially successful, particularly if they do not gain market acceptance among physicians, patients, healthcare payers and relevant medical communities.
-If we fail to develop and commercialize our products, we may be forced to curtail or cease operations.
+If we fail to develop and commercialize our product candidates, we may be forced to curtail or cease operations.

-()Our clinical trials or those of our partners may fail to demonstrate adequately the safety and efficacy of any of our product candidates, which would prevent or delay regulatory approval and commercialization.
+Our clinical trials or those of our partners may fail to demonstrate adequately the safety and efficacy of any of our product candidates, which would prevent or delay regulatory approval and commercialization.

 Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our product candidates are both safe and effective for use in each target indication.
 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical trials.
 We and our licensees have in the past suffered significant setbacks in advanced clinical trials due to lack of efficacy, notwithstanding promising results in earlier trials.
 For example, in 2013 we ceased development of Allovectin®, an investigational intratumoral cancer immunotherapy, following negative results from a Phase 3 trial.
-In June 2015, we announced that our HSV-2 product candidates did not meet the clinical study's primary endpoint.
+In June 2015, we announced that our HSV-2 poduct candidates did not meet the primary endpoint in a Phase 1/2 clinical study.
 This may lead us to cease development of our HSV-2 product candidates.
 Most product candidates that commence clinical trials are never approved as products.